 2014 was another successful year for Omega Healthcare Investors, Inc. as we continued to achieve substantial and consistent long-term returns to our stockholders.
 We grew our portfolio, strengthened our balance sheet and increased dividends paid to our stockholders.
-For the one, three, five and ten year periods ending December 31, 2013 total stockholder return was 33%, 64%, 165% and 544%, respectively.
+In October 2014, we announced the planned acquisition of Aviv REIT via a merger that closed on April 1, 2015.
+For the one, three, five and ten year periods ending December 31, 2014 total stockholder return was 39%, 145%, 180% and 557%, respectively.

-Omega's ten year total shareholder return of 544% significantly outperformed all REITs as well as the RMS (124%), S&P 500 (104%) and the DJIA (105%).
-It marked the second consecutive year in which Omega lead all REITs in ten year total shareholder return.
+Omegas's ten year total shareholder return of 557% significantly outperformed all healthcare REITs and was 3rd in total shareholder return among all REITs.
+Omegas's ten year total shareholder return also outperformed the RMS (122%), S&P 500 (109%) and the DJIA (114%).
+It marked the third consecutive year in which Omega either lead or was in the top three of all REITs in ten year total shareholder return.